iudx/iudx-auth-server/README.md

 IUDX AAA is the Auth server for accessing [IUDX](https://www.iudx.org.in) services.

 ## 1. Read the API documentation
-Please visit [IUDX AAA server](http://auth.iudx.org.in) for APIs and flows.
+Please visit [IUDX Auth server](http://auth.iudx.org.in) for APIs and flows.

 ## 2. Installation
-### 2.1 Install OpenBSD
+### 2.1 Install OpenBSD (prerequisite)
 Please see [OpenBSD FAQ - Installation Guide](https://www.openbsd.org/faq/faq4.html). e.g. [INSTALLATION NOTES for OpenBSD/amd64 6.6
 ](https://ftp.openbsd.org/pub/OpenBSD/6.6/amd64/INSTALL.amd64)

-### 2.2 Installation of AAA server (as root)
+### 2.2 Installation of IUDX Auth server (as root)

+After installing OpenBSD, please run the command as root:

 ```
 ftp -o - https://iudx.org.in/install/auth | sh
 ```

-This will install the AAA server at `/home/iudx-auth-server/`.
+This will install the Auth server at `/home/iudx-auth-server/`.

-The system will reboot after the setup.
-After which, the AAA server should be ready at https://localhost.
+The system will reboot after the setup; after which, the Auth server should be ready at https://localhost.

 Please read the API documentation at http://auth.iudx.org.in